Tribler/trustchain-superapp/freedomOfComputing/README.md

 Press "Inform peers about seeding" to let the other connected peers know about the file you are uploading (seeding).

 ### Download/Execute
-1. Retrieve the list of currently seeded torrents by clicking the "Retrieve list of torrents" buttons.
+1. Retrieve the list of currently seeded torrents by clicking the "Retrieve list of torrents" button.
 Press on one of the available options.

 <img src="https://i.imgur.com/JVNw9U5.jpg" width="180">